Intel Lunar Lake: Everything You Need to Know

 Intel Lunar Lake NPU

-Much was said about Meteor Lake’s weak NPU that could only execute up to 10 TOPS, but with Lunar Lake, Intel will be powering a range of Copilot+ PCs for local AI workloads.
+Much was said about Meteor Lake’s weak NPU that could only execute up to 10 TOPS, but with Lunar Lake, Intel will be powering a range of Copilot+ PCs for local AI workloads (update coming in November).
 The new Lunar Lake NPU 4 can perform up to 48 TOPS alone, higher than Microsoft’s 40 TOPS eligibility ceiling for Copilot+ PCs.

 Considering all the compute units, the processor can perform up to a massive 120 TOPS.
 The GPU can perform up to 67 TOPS, CPU up to 5 TOPS, and the NPU up to 48 TOPS — totaling 120 TOPS.
 This is even higher than Qualcomm’s total 75 TOPS processing capability on the Snapdragon X Elite.
 Keep in mind, the TOPS figure is based on INT8 data type.

-Below, you can check out all the leaked SKUs of the Core Ulra processors based on the Lunar Lake architecture.
+Below, you can check out all the SKUs of the Core Ultra (Series 2) processors based on the Lunar Lake architecture.
 There are nine different SKUs featuring eight CPU cores on all of them.
 The distinctive factors are memory, CPU/GPU clock speed, and NPU’s capability.

 Intel Lunar Lake: Additional Improvements

-As mentioned above, the RAM is now part of the SoC.
+As mentioned above, RAM is now part of the SoC.
 This means the CPU, GPU or NPU can access the memory quickly.
-Intel says moving the memory to the SoC also helps in freeing up space on the motherboard.
 Since the memory is physically closer to the Compute tile, the bandwidth improves with reduced latency and leads to about a 40% reduction in power consumption.

 Of course, with the on-package memory, users won’t be able to upgrade or replace memory which some may not like.
 Apart from that, Intel says Thread Director has been improved to allocate tasks to suitable cores.
 Intel is further using machine learning to indicate the system scheduler for better guidance of tasks.